Capsule and Rancher Projects

 Create the Tenant Member Project Role

-A custom Project Role is needed to allow Tenant users, with minimun set of privileges and create and delete Namespaces.
+A custom Project Role is needed to allow Tenant users, with minimum set of privileges and create and delete Namespaces.

 Create a Project Role named Tenant Member that inherits the privileges from the following Roles: